flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 - Navigraph Account Link
     - Setup wizard to connect your Navigraph Account with the flypad.
 - Override SimBrief User ID
-    - Allows you use a custom Simbrief User ID if do not with to connect your Navigraph account or override the existing account link.
+    - Allows users to input a custom SimBrief User ID.
+For more information see [A32NX simBrief Integration](../simbrief/#setup-a32nx-simbrief-integration).
 - Automatically Import SimBrief Data
     - Imports latest SimBrief flight automatically when starting the flyPad.